Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 Unlike many other Portraits in Porcelain, Camille was signed and numbered on the bottom under her base.
 Most pieces are signed and numbered where it can be seen, usually on the back near the bottom.

 Introduced in 1962 Dawn was available in color and white.
-Sold through 1966 there were no price increases for the four years she was available.
+Sold through 1966, there were no price increases over the four years she was available.

 Issue / Completed Price